static-frame/static-frame/doc/source/articles/upgrade.rst

 Pandas support of non-unique indices makes client code more complicated by having to handle selections that might sometimes return a ``pd.Series` and other times returns a ``pd.DataFrame``.
 Further, uniqueness of indices is often a simple and effective check of data coherency.

 In some interfaces Pandas provides an optional check of uniqueness, called `verify_integrity`.
-While it seems obvious that integrity it desirable, by default `verify_integrity` is disabled.
+While it seems obvious that integrity is desirable, by default Pandas disables `verify_integrity`.

 >>> df.set_index('type', verify_integrity=True)